jhderojasUVa/UVa_Components/tabs/README.md

 All it's made in one unique function called Create_Events_Tab who need the id of the tab element and have two parts.
 On the first we change the "active" that helps to know what are you looking (and put the necessary CSS), on the second create the addEventListener to the element and how it works when fire the event.

 It's necesary to initialice the function with the id.

+This component is working progress so the definition of the JS it will be change day by day.
+The better way it's to see the function.